Many consumers aren’t aware that forgiven credit card debt may be taxable income, and it shows up on an IRS 1099-C form

 - 1099-C: Frequently asked questions

-“A lot of people don’t realize they have any tax issues at all when they are going through this,” says Alison Flores, principal tax research analyst at H&R Block.
+“A lot of people don’t realize they have any tax issues at all when they are going through this,” says Alison Flores, principal tax research analyst with the Tax Institute at H&R Block.
 “They say ‘I’m really poor, I’m broke and I can’t pay my bills.
 How can you consider this income?’”

 It is, according to the Internal Revenue Code.
 For example, a person with $10,000 in credit card debt who negotiates to pay only $6,000 of the balance would have $4,000 in forgiven debt income.
 That $4,000 must be reported as “other income” on Line 21 of the 1040 tax form.